 Anxiety Attacks in Verse

 Poems about anxiety attacks describe sudden fear and fast breathing.
 Writers use simple images to show intense moments.
+These poems focus on lived experience.
+They do not replace medical care.

 Short Forms